Biography Research Paper Resource Pack (Free)

-Writing Resource Pack: This is a post about the 30-page pack I made for our writing workshop.
-Reference pages on the 6 +1 Writing Traits, Mini-Lessons, the types of writing, creating a powerful beginning, techniques for ending a story/paper, and so forth.
-(These writing resources are free to download.)
+Writing Resource Pack: This is a post about the huge writing pack I made for our writing workshop.
+It includes reference pages on the 6 +1 Writing Traits, Mini-Lessons, the types of writing, creating a powerful beginning, techniques for ending a story/paper, and so forth.

 Writing Workshop: Dr. Seuss Style: The kids and I had fun writing in the style of Dr. Seuss!

 Practical Pointers for Working with a Reluctant Writer (or any writer!) — The writing workshop model has been working well for us — especially for my reluctant writer.
 I wanted to share some things we’ve learned about making writing time a success (actually for all of us, not just for my reluctant writer!)

 Animal Portfolio Project: This is another research project… just with a different twist.
 There are writing, art and geography activities that go with any animals… With many activities to choose from.
 Writing activities include both fiction and non-fiction suggestions such as